snowdriftcoop/snowdrift/BUILD.md

 ## Troubleshooting

-If `./build.sh` commands fail in any way, try running `./build.sh clean` and then building again.
+If `./build.sh` commands fail in any way, try running `./build.sh cleandb` and then building again.

 ## Using the local site